HDCoding/haitou/readme.md

 I'm 3 years trying and sending resumes to companies, taking courses and studying on my own, wanting to be a developer and until today I couldn't do it, maybe this area is not for me :(

-I am available to answer questions here or on the discord app
+I am available to answer questions here or on the [Discord](https://discord.gg/wK2MTw8) app

 Best regards.